kg4zow/remarkable.jms1.info/src/info/updates.md

 ### Tablet asks about updates

+reMarkable seems to be using the **Omaha Client-Server Protocol V3** for updates, which is documented [here](https://github.com/google/omaha/blob/main/doc/ServerProtocolV3.md), though slight modifications seem to have been made, such as the addition of various new attributes (`track`, `ap`, `bootid`, etc.) to the `app` element.

 The tablet sends an HTTPS POST request to a reMarkable server, asking if an update is available.
 The body of the request is an XML block containing ...

 * The current firmware version.